arthurdouillard/deepcourse/content/about/index.md

 I had many inspiration for this course, here are some:

 - [Polytechnique's master of Data Science](https://m2dsupsdlclass.github.io/lectures-labs/)
+    - This is the course Charles Ollion taught me at EPITA.
+He then task me to taught this course myself at EPITA.
+Thus this current course is in some part very similar to it.
 - [Stanford's famous CS231n](http://cs231n.stanford.edu/)